Indian Head Water Storage Tank Replacement

 Final design is complete and construction bids have been advertised.
 Construction is anticipated to begin in April,2017.

-Project status: this project is currently on schedule with the originally anticipated completion date.
+This project is currently on schedule with the originally anticipated completion date.